Archive for the ‘News’ Category

 BLONDE REDHEAD TOUR DATES:

-FRIDAY, JUNE 14: MELBOURNE: RISING FORUM MELBOURNE. tickets on sale here.
+FRIDAY, JUNE 14: MELBOURNE: RISING FORUM MELBOURNE with special guest Georgia Knight. tickets on sale here.

-SATURDAY, JUNE 15: SYDNEY: CITY RECITAL HALL. tickets on sale here.
+SATURDAY, JUNE 15: SYDNEY: CITY RECITAL HALL with special guest Georgia Lines. tickets on sale here.

-TUESDAY, JUNE 18: PERTH: THE RECHABITE.
+TUESDAY, JUNE 18: PERTH: THE RECHABITE with special guest Artfool.
 Tickets on sale here.

 Mistletone proudly announces Blonde Redhead’s first Australian tour in over 13 years.
 The legendary dream-pop band of Kazu Makino and twin brothers Simone + Amedeo Pace returns with their first album in almost a decade, the sumptuously received Sit Down for Dinner